Part V

 When channeled, this capacity allows for total immersion—into deep meditation, intricate ritual, or the study of the Entangled Firmament.

-It is the ability to dissolve into the work until the observer and the observed become one.
+It is the ability to stay with the work until attention and object become one field.

 Pattern Recognition & Systems Thinking